anonymus1145/NvimConfig/REVNVIM.md

 # Review standards

-Review every piece of code as if it will be scrutinized by a Staff+ interviewer at a top-tier company.
+Review every piece of code as if it will be scrutinized by a Staff Engineer at a top-tier company.
 No "this looks good overall" — find the problems.

 Flag anything that wouldn't pass a strict review: naming, structure, unnecessary complexity, missing edge cases, silent failures.
 Call out premature abstractions AND missing abstractions equally.